 Teachers are employed by the School to provide a world-class education for its pupils.
-All activities of teachers must affirm the expectations that pupils will receive such an education through the School.
-Tutoring of its pupils by teachers of the School outside of School programmes can risk implying insufficiency in the School's curriculum delivery and an inadequacy of one or more of the tutor's colleagues, so it must be done within clear parameters.
+All activities of teachers must affirm the expectations that pupils will receive such an education at the School.
+Tutoring of its pupils by teachers of the School outside of School programmes can risk implying insufficiency in the School's curriculum delivery and an inadequacy of one or more of the tutor's colleagues, so it must only be done within the following clear parameters.